fluxus-labs/fluxus-source-sui/README.md

-# Fluxus Source Demo
+# Fluxus Source Sui

-A template project for creating custom Fluxus source components, demonstrating the implementation of a basic data source with extensible features.
+A Fluxus source component for processing and analyzing Sui events streams, providing efficient access to historical Sui event data.

 ## Overview

-fluxus-source-demo is a Rust library template that showcases how to build a Fluxus source component.
+fluxus-source-sui is a Rust library that showcases how to build a Fluxus source component for processing and analyzing Sui events streams.
 It provides a foundation for implementing custom data sources with various input methods and processing capabilities.

 ## Features